ASO BY CATEGORY

 In games more than any other category, the icon and the first one or two screenshots decide the install.
 Players make a fast, visual judgment about the art style, the fantasy, and the production quality before they read a word.
 A game with strong keyword targeting but generic creative will earn impressions and waste them; a game with sharp, on-genre creative converts the traffic it gets.
 This is why game studios A/B-test icons and screenshot order so heavily.

-The two layers reinforce each other: the genre keywords get the right players to the page, and the creative — art style, first-screenshot hook, and a short, punchy preview — converts those players because it matches what they came looking for.
+The two layers reinforce each other: the genre keywords get the right players to the page, and the creative (art style, first-screenshot hook, a short punchy preview) converts those players because it matches what they came looking for.

 How to do ASO for a mobile game